ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 <!-- omit in toc -->
 ## Many roads lead to Rome
 <p>Set-OutlookSignatures is designed to be highly flexible and extensively configurable.
 Its transparent documentation reflects this versatility: Many configuration goals can be achieved in multiple ways.</p>
 <p>This FAQ highlights common topics and clarifies typical points of confusion.
-If your question isn’t covered or you need tailored advice, additional resources are available:</p>
+If your question isn't covered or you need tailored advice, additional resources are available:</p>
 <p>
   <div class="buttons">
     <a href="/parameters/" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: limegreen">Parameters</a>